Study: Some bats showing resistance to deadly fungus

 CONCORD, N.H.
-(AP) — The little brown bat, a species that has been decimated by a deadly fungus, could be taking the first tentative steps to recovery.
+(AP) — The little brown bat, a species that has been decimated by a deadly fungus, could be taking the first tentative steps to recovery, scientists say in a recent study published by Great Britain’s Royal Society.

 Researchers for the first time are finding the bats showing some resistance to white-nose syndrome — the fungus that has killed millions of them across North America.

-White-nose syndrome was first discovered in 2006 in New York.
-It has spread through the Northeast and has been confirmed in 29 states and five Canadian provinces.
+First discovered in 2006 in New York, white-nose syndrome has spread through the Northeast and has been confirmed in 29 states and five Canadian provinces.
+The fungus has caused the decline of little brown bats, an animal weighing less than half an ounce, and other bat species important to controlling insects that can damage wheat and other crops.

-A recent study in a scientific journal of Great Britain’s Royal Society says the bats at four winter hibernation sites in upstate New York are surviving at rates better than populations in Virginia and Illinois that were more recently exposed to the fungus.
+The study, published in the Philosophical Transactions of the Royal Society B, found that little browns at several abandoned mines in upstate New York are surviving at rates higher than populations in Virginia and Illinois that had more recently been exposed to the fungus.

 Most Read Stories